Chia-Network/chia-docs/docs/04coin-set-model/what-is-a-coin.md

 account model and the coin set model (also called UTXO model).

 ### Benefits of account model
-* Users and wallets only have to keep track of 1 account for all of their balance.
 * All logic and state can be in one program and one account, simplifying development.
+* Combining multiple transactions that affect the same dapp in one block is simple.
+* Users and wallets only have to keep track of 1 account for all of their balance (although UTXO model can support this).

 ### Benefits of coin set model
 * Very parallelizable since each coin spend is independent.